The Perfect Info-Tech Workplace

 Moreover, some tasks that your employees do at their free time, may eventually bring your company publicity and esteem.
 Part of the reason Joel Spolsky’s Fog Creek Software company is so well-known is because of the Joel on Software blog, which is one of the most-read weblogs about software management.
 This in turn resulted in a lot of publicity to the products of Fog Creek.

 If your employees are productive, you should not really be concerned what they are doing on their work time.
-[EricSink] Google allows its employees work on non-work-related-tasks 20% of the time (while Google still owns the intellectual rights to their creations).
+[EricSink] Google allows its employees to work on non-work-related-tasks 20% of the time (while Google still owns the intellectual rights to their creations).
 I would go a step further by saying you simply should allow your employees to do as much non-work-related leisure - as they feel they need to - on their working hours.
 Tell them you expect long-term results, not 100% productivity-of-time.

 Phrase Your Job Ads in a Unique and Smart Way